HydeZero/Live-Racing/Assets/README.md

 * Don't make profits off of very small modifications (like bug fixes, minor features, etc.)

 ## So, about that second rule...
 "Don't sell it as an different game" is a complicated rule.
-In a sense, if you modify the game only a little bit (as stated in the third rule), you CANNOT make it an original game. (you can make the modded game avaliable for download, so people can still use it) If you make MAJOR changes (like full-on redesigns, major features, etc.), you CAN sell it as an original game.
+If you modify the game only a little bit (as stated in the third rule), you CANNOT sell it as an original game. (you can make the modded game avaliable for download, so people can still use it) If you make MAJOR changes (like full-on redesigns, major features, etc.), you CAN sell it as an original game.
 Just make sure to credit me for the assets and the original game.

 Now, with that out of the way, lets now go over...
 # How to mod the game